-Urology is a field of medicine which focuses on diseases of the urinary tract and male reproductive tract.
+Urology is the field of medicine which focuses on diseases of the urinary tract and male reproductive system.
 There is specialization in types of urology, like:

-- Female urology: it highlights on conditions of a woman’ urinary and reproductive tract.
+- Female Urology: It highlights the conditions of a woman’ urinary and reproductive tract.

 Urologist diagnoses & treat diseases of the urinary tract in both women and men.
 They are able to treat anything which involves the reproductive tract in men.
 In some cases, they may perform surgery.
 For example, they may be able to remove cancer.

 The doctor will do one or more tests to find what condition you have: